PracticumAI/fair/FAIR_Exercise_1.md

 ### Activity

-1. (15 minutes) In small groups, open the 3 files and inspect them.
+1. (10 minutes) In small groups, open the 3 files and inspect them.
 What are some problems in the way the data are currently organized?
+1. (5 minutes) Before moving on to the next activity, have the class check-in and discuss some of the findings.
 1. (10 minutes) Suggest a new system for organization.
 Create a new spreadsheet that can be used as a template for later years of data collection.

 Following the activities, the class will discuss each group's findings and suggestions.